 — TRAUMATIC BRAIN INJURY

-— and also after ARTHROPLASTY
+— and after ARTHROPLASTY

 "ExoAtlet exoskeleton allowed me to test my scientific hypothesis, answer the questions that would remain unanswered otherwise, and state new questions.
 With its help, I compared patterns of neural activity occurring in the human brain in healthy and pathological conditions.
 For example, the use of the exoskeleton during brain-machine interface control tests revealed fundamentally different dynamics of neural activity occurring in different patterns of locomotion."